contentauth/c2pa-rs/cli/README.md

 cargo install c2patool
 ```

-If you are producing a build on a Windows machine, you will need the [7zip](https://www.7-zip.org/) tool to successfully build.
+To build the tool on a Windows machine, you need to install the [7zip](https://www.7-zip.org/) tool.

 ### Updating

 To ensure you have the latest version, enter this command:

 ```
 c2patool -V
 ```

 The tool will display the version installed.
 Compare the version number displayed with the latest release version shown in the [repository releases page](https://github.com/contentauth/c2patool/releases).
 To update to the latest version, use the installation command shown above.